SoftwareAndOutsourcing/SoftwareAndOutsourcing/README.md

 ###### Experience

 - December 2021 - current: crypto market and modern banking startup.
-Project manager / engineering manager / technical director directly reporting to the founder / CEO.
+Project manager / engineering manager / technical director directly reporting to the CEO & founders.
 - March 2017 - May 2020: Power Software Consulting.
 Lead developer (MEAN stack) for a complex multimedia CMS.
 - August 2011 - August 2014: MockupScreens.com.
 Project manager.
 - July 2005 - current: Freelancer.com and other markets.
 Freelance developer.
 More than 400 projects successfully completed, being one of the top-rated developers.